 Online or email reference

-If you have any questions about this privacy statement, please click on the feedback form by clicking on the Contact Us link at the bottom of any library webpage.
+If you have any questions about this privacy statement, please use our feedback form.